iremkapucuoglu/p4b-website/content/en/posts/2021-15-06-high-quality-data-now-automatic.md

 One of the key challenges of building a planning instrument such as GOAT is the availability and the quality of the data used for the calculations.
 As you may know, one of the data sources we use to solve this problem is [Mapillary](https://www.mapillary.com/).

-Mapillary is a platform through which image sequences of the streetscape can be captured and shared with the open community.
-Valuable data can be extracted from these image captures.
+Mapillary is a platform through which image sequences of the street scape can be captured and shared with the open community.
+From these images, valuable data can be extracted.

 Our story with Mapillary began in March 2020, [when we completely mapped Fürstenfeldbruck](https://www.open-accessibility.org/mapillary/ "Fürstenfeldbruck in Mapillary"), a town 10 km west of Munich.
-Since then, we have been using the image sequences collected from us and other users to improve the data relevant to our analysis.
-Until now, all the steps (analysis of the images, object detection, saving the information read out, etc.) were done completely manually.
+Since then, we have been using the image sequences collected from us and other users to improve the data that is relevant for our analyses.
+Until now, all the steps (analysis of the images, object detection, saving the gained information, etc.) were done completely manually.

 We follow Mapillary’s Blog, and on 24 august 2020, they posted “[Mapillary map features now available globally in OpenStreetMap](https://blog.mapillary.com/update/2020/08/24/global-map-features-openstreetmap.html)”.
 After reading the updates, we didn’t wait to try out the new features.
 With the following example, we would like to show how it had helped us.

 ## Mapillary plug-in for JOSM

 This is an experience report of mapping and updating the pedestrian crossings in Fürstenfeldbruck.
-First, we got the base layer of crossings from [overpass-turbo.eu](https://www.overpass-turbo.eu).
+First, we got the base layer of crossings from [overpass-turbo](https://www.overpass-turbo.eu).
 This layer included all crossings mapped in [OpenStreetMap](https://www.openstreetmap.org/#map=5/50.151/9.539) (OSM), so the idea was to compare them with the crossings identified by Mapillary’s AI object detection algorithm.

 For this analysis, we used [JOSM](https://josm.openstreetmap.de/).
-It is an OSM extensible editor for desktop, that allows very easily, and highly scalable, to edit features and attributes of the data.
+It is an extensible OSM editor for desktop, that allows very easily, and highly scalable, to edit features and attributes of the data.
 Via the [Mapillary-Plugin](https://help.mapillary.com/hc/en-us/articles/115001739989-Mapillary-JOSM-plugin) it is now possible to display the crosswalks and their location detected from the Mapillary images in JOSM.

-In addition, the street view feature helps verify the physical attributes of the infrastructure and the accuracy of the position of objects (e.g., traffic signs, lane markings).
-In the case of a crosswalk, we are particularly interested in attributes such as barrier-free access and the type of crossing (traffic light, crosswalk, refugee island, etc.).
-This information can be taken from the images and accordingly the OSM tags of the existing infrastructure can be enriched.
+In addition, the street view feature helps to verify the physical attributes of the infrastructure and the accuracy of the position of objects (e.g., traffic signs, lane markings).
+In the case of a crosswalk, we are particularly interested in attributes such as freedom-of-barriers and the type of crossing (traffic light, crosswalk, refugee island, etc.).
+This information can be derived from the images and accordingly the OSM tags of the existing infrastructure can be enriched.

 ![Same signs in different identified in different locations by Mapillary.](/images/blog/high_data_quality/mapillary_fig1.webp "Mapillary locations")_Figure 1 Two sequences identifying the same signs in different locations_